+To better illustrate our result, we describe two applications of our main result Theorem \ref{MainThm}.
 The first application of Theorem \ref{MainThm} pertains to a class of discrete subgroups of semisimple Lie groups known as $\textit{transverse groups}$.
 Transverse groups (called regular antipodal groups by Kapovich--Leeb--Porti \cite{KLP}) have been widely studied in recent years by many authors; see for instance \cite{CZZ1}, \cite{CZZ2}, \cite{KLP}, and \cite{KOW}.
 The class of transverse groups include both Anosov and relatively Anosov groups, as well as all discrete subgroups of rank one Lie groups.
 Given a non-elementary transverse subgroup $\Gamma$ of a connected semisimple real Lie group $G$ without compact factors and with finite center, we show that its critical exponent (with respect to an appropriate linear functional on the partial Cartan subspace) can be approximated by the critical exponents of finitely generated free subsemigroups, which are Anosov in the sense of Kassel--Potrie \cite{KP}.
 Delaying definitions until section \ref{BackgroundSection}, we prove the following. \begin{thm} [Theorem \ref{TransverseCritExp}] Suppose $\Gamma$ is a non-elementary $P_{\theta}$-transverse group and $\phi \in \mathfrak{a}_{\theta}^{*}$ is such that $\phi(\kappa(\gamma_{n})) \rightarrow \infty$ for any sequence $\{\gamma_{n}\}$ of pairwise distinct elements of $\Gamma$.
 Then there exists a sequence $\{\Gamma_{n}\}_{n \geq 1}$ of free $P_{\theta}$-Anosov subsemigroups of $\Gamma$ so that \begin{itemize} \item[(1)] $\delta^{\phi}(\Gamma_{n}) < \delta^{\phi}(\Gamma)$ for all $n \geq 1$, and \item[(2)] $\lim_{n \to \infty} \delta^{\phi}(\Gamma_{n}) = \delta^{\phi}(\Gamma)$. \end{itemize} \end{thm} We also show that the orbit of a Bishop--Jones semigroup embeds into the symmetric space $X = G/K$ as a $(\mathcal{C},B)$-regular map in the sense of Kapovich--Leeb--Porti \cite{KLP} by using work of Dey--Kim--Oh \cite{DKO}.
 The precise statement of this result is Theorem \ref{CoarseTriangleInequality}.